 Are There Benefits to Dance in Early Childhood Programs?

-How Can I Balance Creative Movement with Dance Techniques?
+Balancing Creative Movement with Dance Techniques

-Movement-based strategies that encourage a child’s self-improvement, creative freedom and cooperation have the greatest positive impact on increasing a child’s physical and social well being (Rudisill & Wall, 2004).
+A dance and movement program effectively supports the development of motor and cognitive skills linked to academic performance (Bobbio et al., 2009).
+Movement-based strategies that encourage self-improvement, creativity, and cooperation positively impact children’s physical and social well-being (Rudisill & Wall, 2004).
 “Young children need specific and systematic opportunities to learn fundamental skills that will contribute to a lifetime of physical activity.
-It cannot be left to chance” (Stork & Sanders, 2008, p.
-197).
-Dance builds fitness, friendships and offers a safe way to express feelings.
-It nurtures critical thinking across all domains of learning.
+It cannot be left to chance” (Stork & Sanders, 2008).

 4 Easy Ways to Integrate Dance Into Any Program